Label305/Auja/_includes/documentation/main_config.md

+<h3 id="main_config">Main config</h3>
-The config that initializes Auja and shapes it.
+The config initializes Auja and shapes it.
 The file referenced on the body tag should return this config, .e.g `<body data-src="main.json"></body>`.
+The following config variables are present:

 title | `string` | Title left upper corner authenticated | `boolean` | Will show the authentication form if true